![]() |

 | #firsttracksmatter |

-Prone to flatting in variable or dry conditions (because tubes).
-Awkward to ride at speed (the faster you go the more massive the centrifugal force of the big wheels becomes).
-Nonetheless, I could not be more stoked on this very conditions-specific bike!
+Nevertheless, I could not be more stoked on this very conditions-specific bike!
 It is a full-on Clydesdale.
 An M1 Abrams tank of a bike, for sure.
-But (and this applies to all of my other Surly bikes, too) it is a total hoot to ride, especially when conditions are cold and soft and beautifully adverse.
+But (and, honestly, this applies to all of my other Surly bikes, too) it is a total hoot to ride, especially when conditions out in the woods are cold and fresh and beautifully adverse.

 .png)